luarvic/click2approve/README.md

 docker ps -a
 ```

-Wait until all of the following containers are up and running:
+Make sure all of the following containers are up and running:

-- `ui`.
 - `api`.
 - `db`.
+- `ui`.

 (Find more details about those containers below in [Architecture and design decisions](#architecture-and-design-decisions).)